Hortatori/hise-tests/README.md

 # HISEvent
-This repository contained the code and data of 'Hierarchical and Incremental Structural Entropy Minimization for Unsupervised Social Event Detection', accepted to AAAI 2024.
+This repository is a reproduction of the code and data of 'Hierarchical and Incremental Structural Entropy Minimization for Unsupervised Social Event Detection', accepted to AAAI 2024.

+We observed that executing HISEvent on the entire Event2012 dataset required substantial memory resources, exceeding 62 GB of RAM.
+In contrast, FSD operates with significantly lower memory requirements (less than 32GB of RAM).

 ## To run HISEvent